iShares Core Moderate Allocation Fund (NYSEARCA:AOM) Trading Down 0.2%

-iShares Core Moderate Allocation Fund (NYSEARCA:AOM) shares traded down 0.2% during mid-day trading on Friday .
+Shares of iShares Core Moderate Allocation Fund (NYSEARCA:AOM) traded down 0.2% during trading on Friday .
 The company traded as low as $44.81 and last traded at $44.87.
-118,063 shares were traded during trading, a decline of 26% from the average session volume of 160,173 shares.
+118,063 shares were traded during mid-day trading, a decline of 26% from the average session volume of 160,173 shares.
 The stock had previously closed at $44.94.

-Several hedge funds have recently modified their holdings of AOM.
-OLD Mission Capital LLC boosted its position in shares of iShares Core Moderate Allocation Fund by 6.9% during the third quarter.
-OLD Mission Capital LLC now owns 62,033 shares of the company’s stock valued at $2,775,000 after purchasing an additional 3,980 shares in the last quarter.
-TimeScale Financial Inc. boosted its position in shares of iShares Core Moderate Allocation Fund by 28.6% during the third quarter.
-TimeScale Financial Inc. now owns 3,485 shares of the company’s stock valued at $156,000 after purchasing an additional 775 shares in the last quarter.
-US Bancorp DE bought a new stake in shares of iShares Core Moderate Allocation Fund during the third quarter valued at approximately $32,000.
-CX Institutional boosted its holdings in iShares Core Moderate Allocation Fund by 3.1% in the third quarter.
-CX Institutional now owns 14,460 shares of the company’s stock worth $647,000 after acquiring an additional 439 shares in the last quarter.
-Finally, Fure Financial Corp boosted its holdings in iShares Core Moderate Allocation Fund by 4.3% in the third quarter.
-Fure Financial Corp now owns 74,239 shares of the company’s stock worth $3,321,000 after acquiring an additional 3,092 shares in the last quarter.
+A number of institutional investors have recently made changes to their positions in AOM.
+Cambridge Investment Research Advisors Inc. boosted its position in shares of iShares Core Moderate Allocation Fund by 14.8% during the second quarter.
+Cambridge Investment Research Advisors Inc. now owns 202,366 shares of the company’s stock valued at $9,117,000 after purchasing an additional 26,045 shares in the last quarter.
+TRUE Private Wealth Advisors bought a new stake in shares of iShares Core Moderate Allocation Fund during the second quarter valued at approximately $206,000.
+Strategic Blueprint LLC bought a new stake in shares of iShares Core Moderate Allocation Fund during the second quarter valued at approximately $199,000.
+JPMorgan Chase & Co. bought a new stake in shares of iShares Core Moderate Allocation Fund during the second quarter valued at approximately $67,000.
+Finally, Steward Partners Investment Advisory LLC boosted its holdings in iShares Core Moderate Allocation Fund by 15.1% in the second quarter.
+Steward Partners Investment Advisory LLC now owns 29,147 shares of the company’s stock worth $1,313,000 after acquiring an additional 3,832 shares in the last quarter.

 iShares Moderate Allocation ETF, formerly iShares S&P Moderate Allocation Fund (the Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P Target Risk Moderate Index (the Moderate Allocation Index).
 The Moderate Allocation Index seeks to measure the performance of an asset allocation strategy targeted to a moderate risk profile.